 A big surprise, however, is how well some quartets can do without years of getting used to one another.

 Mike Wallen's group, Tags and Swipes Forever, made it through Friday's contest even though they have sung as a group for less than a month.
-The other qualifier from Washington area.
-Winning Hand of Arlington, has been a unit for less than two years, a paltry history in rock, classical or folk music.
+The other qualifier from the Washington area, Winning Hand of Arlington, has been a unit for less than two years, a paltry history in rock, classical or folk music.